D04: The Role of a Lietime

 BARGIE: My name is Bargarean Jade, and I'm an actor.

-BARGIE: I've been acting since the day I was born.
-In the streets of… Kitchen.
+BARGIE: [dramatically] I've been acting since the day I was born.
+In the streets of… [long pause] Kitchen.

 BLEEZ: You're from Kitchen?

-BLEEZ: That's one of the most famed acting troops in all of the galaxy.
+BLEEZ: That's one of the most famed acting troupes in all of the galaxy.

 BAJANKLES: Yeah.
 We didn't know you were from Kitchen.
 Yeah, that's just like—